anishk74/Maze-Solver/README.md

 # Maze-Solver
-A Depth-First-Search based Maze Solver
+A Maze Solver based on DFS(Depth-First-Search)

 ## Description
 Implemented a Maze-Solver to extract information from a given maze and transform the maze into a graph.
 Applied DFS from the start-node to find the path to end node while saving the whole search.